Become a Citizen Scientist

 - Monitoring sites range from wetlands to large streams to small ditches on county roads.
 Sites have been assessed for their safety and difficulty to access, and we have a wide variety appropriate for every ability.
 If you have a preference about site difficulty, please note that in your registration form.

 - Young volunteers are welcome!
 However, volunteers under age 18 must be accompanied by a responsible adult volunteer, preferably a parent or guardian.
+Not all sites are appropriate for young volunteers.

 - All volunteers must be registered to participate.